angle361/angle361/README.md

 ### Hey!
 Hi, Sanyam here 👋
-I am a Mechanical engineer undergraduate at IIT(BHU) Varanasi.
+I am an undergraduate at IIT(BHU) Varanasi.
 I am a full Stack Web Developer.
 I am interested in Competitive Programming and Development.

 ### **About myself:**